 - Promote collaboration with one another on research about doctoral education and doctoral students in the CCCU, in order to better inform our campus leaders and the broader academic community (in partnership with the Christian Higher Education Research Council).

-A group of five doctoral program directors and one CCCU liaison (Rick Ostrander) will serve on the Council.
+A group of five doctoral program directors and one CCCU liaison (Senior Liaison, Stan Rosenberg) will serve on the Council.
 Membership will consist of experienced doctoral program directors who bring a balance in several areas, including degree programs, disciplines of study, geographical region, gender, and race/ethnicity.
 Dr. Kevin Lawson from Biola University will serve as the chair.
 Initial work will consist of:

 - Clarify the purpose and vision for collaboration among CCCU doctoral programs.